top of page

 Rough Cuts Website Thumbnail.jpg

-The next Rough Cuts will be 8PM 12/5 at Brick Aux (628 Metropolitan Avenue Brooklyn, NY 11211).
+The next Rough Cuts is 7PM Sunday May 17 at Brick Aux (628 Metropolitan Ave Brooklyn, NY 11211)

 Tickets are pay what you will with a recommended donation of $10.